Starcommander/nifty-gui/nifty-examples-lwjgl3/README.md

 [Getting_Started](../documentation/Getting_Started.md) &nbsp; [Javadoc](../documentation/Getting_Started.md) &nbsp; [Examples](../documentation/Getting_Started.md)

 Graphics Library implemented: lwjgl3.
-Sound and Graphics is working fine.
+<br>Sound and Graphics is working fine.
-InputSystem has some issues, but mostly works.
+<br>InputSystem has some issues, but mostly works.
 - Some key clicks are not recognized, when typing fast.
 - Space-bar and shift key is not recognized.
 - Custom Mouse cursor (as image) does not work yet.